 Snorkeling at fishing village Little Bay

-Following West End Road you will end up at Little Bay, an old fishing village with a relaxed atmosphere.
+Following West End Road you will end up at Little Bay, or even Brighton, an old fishing village with a relaxed atmosphere.
 This is the place to be for snorkeling and diving near the Sandy Beach, it’s a beautiful tranquil bay with coral reef.
 Nowadays it is possible to have overnight stays as there are nice cottages and camping possibilities.
 Blue Hole is not far away as well, and juming in th ehole, swimming in the pool or having a drink at the bar, gives a great pause.

 Bob Marley loved it over here for relaxation and new inspiration.
 The place is privatized now, but you can imagine why he choosed to be here when he needed an escape out of the busy Kingston atmosphere.

 Leave the beach and bars behind and visit the mineral bath in the caves of the Roaring River Park.
 Beyond the capital of Westmoreland (Savanna la Mar), you’ll see the green hills inland.
 In about 1 – 1.5 hour from Negril Jamaica you’ll reach Roaring River Park, the Beckford family heritage, through a pot holed-road.
 Pay the entrance fee at the gate, it’ll benefit the community.